thibaudbrault/PokeRef/README.md

 </div>

 <h3 align="center">PokéRef is a Pokémon encyclopedia built with Next JS, Typescript and Scss modules and uses data from PokéAPI, Smogon and PokémonTCG</h3>
-<p align="center">You'll find a ton of information on every pokémon, moves, abilities, items and a lot more</p>
+<p align="center">You'll find a ton of information on every Pokémon, moves, abilities, items and a lot more</p>
 <div align="center">
   <a href="https://pokeref.app/">Live version</a>
 </div>